-Getting prequalified for a car loan can help the borrower understand what kind of car payment they can afford.
-Prequalification could also be used as a tool in negotiations with the dealer.
+Getting pre-qualified for a car loan helps the borrower understand what kind of car payment they can afford.
+Pre-qualification can also be used as a tool in negotiations with the dealer.
 In some cases, the dealer may be willing to offer a more competitive financing option.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.